Table of Contents[Hide][Click to Show]

 Is Universal Express Pass Worth It?

 If you’re looking to maximize your experience at Universal Orlando, you should absolutely consider adding the Universal Express Pass.
 So, what exactly is the Universal Express Pass?
 With Express Pass, you can skip the regular lines at participating rides and attractions.
 Similar to the FastPass+ system at the Walt Disney World Resort, there is a special line for Express Pass users.
 It should be noted there are two different types of Express Pass to choose from.
+(Read this so you know when NOT to buy an Express Pass!)

 Universal Express Pass